 Lastly, there is the question of special supplies and clothing.
 There is a vast market of nursing bras, nursing pads, milk catchers, clothing designed for easy nursing, nipple ointments, herbs, teas, and foods to help with milk supply, and countless other items to assist with breastfeeding and breast comfort.
 All for a wide range of cost.
 Do not be shy about researching anything that may make breastfeeding easier for you.
 Ask your doctors, doulas, midwives, lactation consultants, parent-friends and parent-networks about what they recommend and do not recommend.
 If breastfeeding is something you want to do, there is no reason why you shouldn't make it is comfortable as you can.

 Breastfeeding, for me, was beautiful beyond words.
 That I could provide this gift for my son still fills me with joy.
-But there were times I worried my son would not get enough to eat or that I wasn't producing enough milk.
+But there were times I worried he would not get enough to eat, that I wasn't producing enough milk.
 There were times my breasts felt like they were going to explode.
 There were times when it wasn't convenient.
 Heck, there were times when I just wanted to drink an adult beverage and not worry about it.
 While breastfeeding is not for everyone, if it is something you want to do, I hope that these tips help make breastfeeding a little easier.
 No matter what, enjoy this time - however you nourish your little one!

 PS For more great tips, check out this article on whattoexpect.com.